paclic2023/paclic2023.github.io/_pages/program/talks.md

 ### Talk title: TBA

-Furhat Robotics is a Stockholm-based startup that has developed the world’s most advanced social robotics platform, used by some of the world’s largest companies and research institutions to build social robots that interact with humans as humans do – by speaking, listening, showing emotions and maintaining eye contact.
-Furhat Robotics was founded in 2014 by four PhDs in social robotics from KTH Royal Institute of Technology in Stockholm, Sweden.
-The company has raised $20M in funding from Balderton Capital, EQT Ventures, and others.
-Furhat Robotics is a team of 50+ people, with offices in Stockholm and London.
+Furhat Robotics is a Conversational AI and Social Robotics company that is building the world's first social robotics and conversational system platform.
+Furhat's mission is to enable a revolution in human-computer interaction through social and conversational robotics.